virtuNat/pyTetris/README.md

 - Added a placeholder playing field texture to complement the rudimentary HUD design.

 Alpha 1.1.1:
-- Minor performance improvement with line-clearing, created an explicit Grid.paste_shape() function.
+- Minor performance improvement with line-clearing, created an explicit Grid.paste_shape() function for ease.
 - Fixed inconsistencies with level assignments in arcade mode.

 Alpha 1.1.2:
 - Moved to python 3.4 syntax.
 - Optimized base class code, creating FreeSprite from PositionedSurface, making it easier to add new features and implement animation via the AnimatedSprite class.
 - Fixed a bug arisen from the move that caused a graphical error to occur when clearing lines.

+Alpha 1.1.3:
+- Fixed a bug where the line clearing would cause an infinite loop on sticky but not cascade clearing.
+- Enabled pausing during line clear, turning Grid.clear_lines() into a generator, and optimizing its code in relation to the User object.
+- Updated several places where old syntax has become obsolete.